osCommerce on Ubuntu 9.10 (Karmic)

 osCommerce is an open source solution for creating your own online store.
 It runs on a LAMP stack and is a strong alternative to Magento, which can be difficult to administer for some.

-Before installing osCommerce we assume that you have followed our getting started guide.
+Before installing osCommerce we assume that you have followed our Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 Additionally, osCommerce requires Apache, MySQL, and PHP to be installed.
 We assume you’ve followed our Ubuntu LAMP guide.